peppeocchi/php-cron-scheduler/README.md

 ```
 The above code starts a worker that will run your job/s every minute.
 This is meant to be a testing/debugging tool, but you're free to use it however you like.
-You can optionally pass an array of "second" of when you want the worker to run your jobs, for example by passing `[0, 30]`, the worker will run your jobs at second **0** and at second **30** of the minute.
+You can optionally pass an array of "seconds" of when you want the worker to run your jobs, for example by passing `[0, 30]`, the worker will run your jobs at second **0** and at second **30** of the minute.
 ```php
 $scheduler->work([0, 10, 25, 50, 55]);
 ```